Chart Color Schemes

 Schofields's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Schofields' health outcomes show excellent results according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
+Schofields' health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.

-Approximately 57% of Schofields' total population (~14,079 people) has private health cover, compared to 59.9% in Greater Sydney.
-Asthma and mental health issues are the most common conditions, affecting 5.1 and 4.3% of residents respectively.
-84.0% of residents claim to be completely free from medical ailments, higher than Greater Sydney's 74.6%.
-Schofields has a lower percentage of seniors aged 65 and over at 5.4% (1,328 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors in Schofields are strong and align with the general population's national rankings.
+Approximately 57% (~14,079 people) have private health cover, compared to 59.9% in Greater Sydney.
+Asthma and mental health issues are the most prevalent medical conditions, affecting 5.1% and 4.3% of residents respectively.
+A total of 84.0% of residents report being completely clear of medical ailments, higher than Greater Sydney's 74.6%.
+Schofields has a lower proportion of seniors aged 65 and over at 5.0% (1,229 people), compared to Greater Sydney's 15.4%.
+Health outcomes among seniors are notably strong, aligning with national rankings similar to the general population.

 Frequently Asked Questions - Health